 TO APPLY FOR A DISTRICT GRANT

-By JUNE 1 of each year, the sponsoring (lead) club must submit a draft project proposal using the DACdb online application.
-Complete the sections on the DETAILS, CLUBS INVOLVED, AND CONTACTS tabs.
-SAVE, then complete the proposed budget on the BUDGET tab.
+By JUNE 1 of each year, the sponsoring (lead) club must submit a complete project proposal using the DACdb online application.

 Note: If clubs are partnering on a district grant and not handling any money, the partner clubs do not need to qualify their clubs but must demonstrate active Rotarian participation in the project.
 Partnerships on a grant will be considered the first priority for each club on the grant.

-Global grants support large, multi-year international activities with sustainable, measurable outcomes in one or more of the six Areas of Focus and must have minimum budget of $30,000.
+Global grants support large, multi-year international activities with sustainable, measurable outcomes in one or more of the seven Areas of Focus and must have minimum budget of $30,000.
 Focus areas are

 - Peace and conflict prevention/resolution